mshayanwaseem/AI-Powered-Dental-Patient-Lead-Qualifier/README.md

 ## Author

-Built by Shayan Waseem (Aevoniq) as part of a hands-on n8n automation learning track.
+Built by Shayan Waseem as part of a hands-on n8n automation learning track.